Beechey Island

 Beechey Island (Iluvialuit) is an island located in the Arctic Archipelago of Nunavut, Canada, in Wellington Channel.
 It is separated from the southwest corner of Devon Island by Barrow Strait.
-Other features include Wellington Channel, Erebus Harbour, and Terror Bay (not to be confused with the Terror Bay south of King William Island).
+Other features include Wellington Channel, Erebus Harbour, and Terror Bay.

 History

 The first European visit to the island was in 1819, by Captain William Edward Parry.
-The island was named after the artist William Beechey (1753–1839) by his son Frederick William Beechey (1796–1856), who was then serving as Parry's lieutenant.
+The island was named by Parry's lieutenant, Frederick William Beechey (1796–1856), after his father, artist William Beechey (1753–1839).

 It is the site of several very significant events in the history of Arctic exploration.
 In 1845, the British explorer Sir John Franklin, commanding a new but ill-fated search for the Northwest Passage aboard HMS Erebus and HMS Terror, chose the protected harbour of Beechey Island for his first winter encampment.
-The site was not rediscovered until 1851, when British and United States search vessels anchored nearby.
+The site was not rediscovered until 1850, when British and United States search vessels anchored nearby.

 In 1850, Edward Belcher used the island as a base.
-There are memorials to Franklin and other polar explorers and sailors on the island, including the French naval officer Joseph René Bellot, who died aged 27 falling into the Wellington Channel, northwest of Beechey Island.
+There are memorials to Franklin and other polar explorers and sailors on the island, including to the French naval officer Joseph René Bellot, who died aged 27 falling into the Wellington Channel, northwest of Beechey Island.

+In 1854, a building called Northumberland House was erected, using wood salvaged from a wrecked whaling ship.
+It was stocked with supplies in case any member of the Franklin expedition found their way back to the island.

 In 1903, paying respect to Franklin, Norwegian explorer Roald Amundsen stopped at the island at the beginning of his successful voyage through the Northwest Passage.

 In 1975, Beechey Island was declared a Territorial Historic Site by the government of the Northwest Territories.
 Since 1999, it has been part of the newly created Canadian territory of Nunavut.

 In 1993, five archaeological sites on Beechey Island and nearby Devon Island (the Franklin wintering camp of 1845–46, Northumberland House, the Devon Island site at Cape Riley, two message cairns, and the HMS Breadalbane National Historic Site) were designated as the Beechey Island Sites National Historic Site of Canada.